Head Teacher, Class 1 & 2 Teacher

 BA International, Post Graduate Certificate in Primary Education, Advanced Diploma in Steiner Education

 Originally from Sligo, Susan has taught extensively in Australia over a 12 year period and her experience includes a wide range of educational settings.
-Primarily this involved full-time work at a private Steiner school on Sydney’s North Shore, which provided her with generous professional development opportunities.
-She has also spent time teaching in remote Australia, is a certified TEFL teacher (Teaching English as a Foreign Language), worked as a mentor for foster children and ran her own Irish dance school.
+Primarily this involved full-time work at a private school on Sydney’s North Shore, which provided her with generous professional development opportunities.
+She has also spent time teaching in remote Australia, training TEFL teachers (Teaching English as a Foreign Language), working as a mentor for foster children and running her own Irish dance school.

 In her spare time she enjoys surfing and walking in nature.
 Other interests include personal development, yoga, drama and building on artistic skills which were awakened at the Melbourne Rudolf Steiner College.

 MA in Primary and Pre-school Teaching, Early Years Steiner Waldorf Teacher Training with Irish Steiner Kindergarten Association.

 Chiara grew up in the Alps in North West Italy and moved to Ireland in 2012, where she started her Steiner Waldorf Early Childhood teacher education, first completing the Foundation course in Anthroposophy followed by the Steiner Kindergarten Teacher Training.
 Chiara found ISKA training to be an amazing experience that made her love her job even more, completely changing her approach to life and work and reaffirming for her that teaching is her path.

 Chiara has over eleven years of experience working with children and teenagers in various grades and environments.
 Her teaching knowledge was gained in many Waldorf and mainstream schools in both Ireland and Italy.
 Being an essential part of the team in Dublin Steiner School for the last six years, Chiara believes strongly in the Steiner method as it is gentle, positive, creative and practical, suiting her character and values.